mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 The way the modern bundle should be imported has changed.
 Previously, you would alias `@mui/material` to `@mui/material/modern` in your bundler configuration.
-Now, you should configure your bundler's resolve conditions to use the `"modern"` condition name.
+Now, you should configure your bundler's resolve conditions to use the `"mui-modern"` condition name.
 Here's the updated Webpack example that was previously documented:

 ```diff title="webpack.config.js"